vdelachaux/bag4D/README.md

 | !         |the stored value will be 1 if it was equal to 0 and 0 if not                 |
 | &=        |store a bitwise AND between the stored value and the passed value            |
 | \|=       |store a bitwise OR (inclusive) between the stored value and the passed value |

- *The second parameter is ignored
+[^ignored]: For increment et decrement, the second parameter is ignored

 _Examples_: